-This survey was the eighteenth spring survey performed subsequent to upgrades to the Eltham WWTP and the third spring survey since diversion of the wastewater discharge out of the catchment to the Hawera WWTP.
-The survey coincided with moderate recession flows following a number of earlier late winter-spring freshes and relatively sparse periphyton substrate cover at both Mangawhero Stream sites and the Waingongoro River downstream of the Mangawhero Stream confluence.
+This survey was the nineteenth spring survey performed subsequent to upgrades to the Eltham WWTP and the fourth spring survey since diversion of the wastewater discharge out of the catchment to the Hawera WWTP, with no consented overflow discharges to the stream in the interim.
+The survey coincided with moderately low recession flows following a number of early spring freshes and limited periphyton substrate cover at both Mangawhero Stream sites and the Waingongoro River downstream of the Mangawhero Stream confluence.

-Macroinvertebrate community richnesses were slightly higher than past median taxa numbers at two sites but the MCI scores were much higher than past medians and above or near historical maxima at sites in the Mangawhero Stream and Waingongoro River.
+Macroinvertebrate community richnesses were slightly lower or similar to past median taxa numbers at all sites but the MCI scores were much higher than past medians and nearer historical maxima at sites in the lower Mangawhero Stream and in the Waingongoro River.
 A significant improvement was found in MCI score between the two stream sites in a downstream direction.
 Greater abundances of certain 'highly and moderately sensitive' taxa, which might be expected to be present at the 'better' physical habitat of site 5, 3 km downstream of the wastewater treatment plant's original discharge outfall were indicative of improved physicochemical water quality conditions at the time of this survey.
-The MCI and SQMCIs scores recorded in the Waingongoro River downstream of the Mangawhero Stream confluence were indicative of improved water quality below the confluence which was dissimilar to trends frequently found by previous surveys during wastewater discharges and more often under lower flow conditions.
-Improvement in physicochemical water quality and the associated macroinvertebrate faunal communities in the Mangawhero Stream and Waingongoro River associated with the diversion of the discharge out of the catchment to the Hawera WWTP have been recorded by this survey some twenty-seven months after wastewater diversion.
+The MCI and SQMCI_s scores recorded in the Waingongoro River downstream of the Mangawhero Stream confluence were indicative of improved water quality below the confluence which was dissimilar to trends frequently found by previous surveys during wastewater discharges and more often under lower flow conditions.
+Improvement in physicochemical water quality and the associated macroinvertebrate faunal communities in the Mangawhero Stream and Waingongoro River associated with the diversion of the discharge out of the catchment to the Hawera WWTP have been recorded by this survey some three years after wastewater diversion.
 No impacts of leachate from the old landfill to the Mangawhero Stream were indicated from the results of this spring survey.